FOREX-Dollar falls versus yen, euro after jobs data

 easing measures to prop up the fragile economy.

-rose for the first time since June.
-The data added to a slew of
+the first time since June.
+The data added to a slew of recent

 U.S. economy are being mowed over as quickly as they appear,"